 I recently finished my Ph.D. in Applied Mathematics from the University of California Merced.
-My dissertation is titled "Mathematical Models of Natural Language Evolution" and I successfully defended on May 10, 2021.
+My dissertation is titled "Mathematical Models of Natural Language Evolution" and I successfully defended it on May 10, 2021.
 My research interest is in understanding text content through mathematical modeling of natural languages.
 I apply data science and machine learning methods to analyze and model temporal linguistic data to understand language change mechanisms.
 I have experience developing tools for analyzing unstructured and structured text data.
 My work focuses on the mathematical and statistical applications in studying natural language evolution and biological phenomena.
 Overall, I am interested in generating insights from extensive text data or any large-scale data to inform researchers in evolutionary linguistics and inform decision-makers in social justice initiatives.

 I was born and raised in the Philippines where I lived until I was fifteen years old and migrated to the United States as a permanent resident with my mother and sister.
 I became a citizen of the United States in 2017.
 I lived in the state of Tennessee for six years before moving to California to pursue a graduate degree in Applied Mathematics.
 I love cooking and eating.
 I am also an amateur artist and my hobbies include painting, drawing, and playing video games.